Robert Boone

 Robert Boone is an author and creative writing teacher.
 He is the founder of Young Chicago Authors, founded in 1991 with the mission of encouraging teenagers to write.
 The program now serves more than 5000 teens a year.
 In 2009 he was hosted in the White House by First Lady Michelle Obama, where he accepted an award from the Coming Up Taller Leadership Enhancement Conference on behalf of Young Chicago Authors.

 Background

 Robert Boone grew up in Winnetka, Illinois, and also spent some of his formative teaching years in Germany.
 He graduated from Northwestern University's School of Education and Social Policy in 1975 and earned a master's degree at Columbia University.

 Career

 Throughout his career he focused on developing the writing skills of students who are often underserved by traditional education.
-For example, he has worked closely with Athletes for a Better Education throughout his career. and the inner-city children of the Cabrini–Green housing project.
+For example, he has worked closely with Athletes for Better Education throughout his career. and the inner-city children of the Cabrini-Green housing project.